Bokerchain/Boker/go-ethereum/README.md

 on all transports.
 You can reuse the same connection for multiple requests!

 **Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
-Hackers on the internet are actively trying to subvert Boker Chain nodes with exposed APIs!
+Hackers on the internet are actively trying to subvert Bokerchain nodes with exposed APIs!
 Further, all browser tabs can access locally running webservers, so malicious webpages could try to subvert locally available APIs!**